 A study conducted by Mediakix, an influencer marketing agency, suggests that the average person will spend more than five years of their total lifetime on social media.
 Since most of us visit social networking sites on a daily basis, it is time to use these platforms to our advantage.
 Communication through social media sites like LinkedIn, Facebook, and Twitter serve as vast avenues to pursue professional relationships.
 Use these virtual connections you’ve already established as a way to reach out to a wider range of individuals and potentially conduct face-to-face meetings.

 5. Attend Professional Events

-Attending speaker series, conferences, and joining professional organizations are great ways to not only increase your professional development, but to also encourage more focused networking efforts.
+Attending speaker series, and conferences, and joining professional organizations are great ways to not only increase your professional development but also encourage more focused networking efforts.
 There is no better way to immerse yourself in a concentrated environment of people that share the same interests and goals.
 Connections at professional events may lead to opportunities to meet and speak with industry leaders that possess an impressive network.
-These events may seem intimidating at first, however the potential to form substantial relationships outweighs the nerves you may feel getting started.
+These events may seem intimidating at first, however, the potential to form substantial relationships outweighs the nerves you may feel getting started.

 6. Conduct Informational Interviews

 Once you’ve established certain connections in your network, a useful next step is to set up informational interviews.
 Conducting an informational interview is a great way to learn more about an employer and the recruiting process in a less formal setting.
 This is a valuable opportunity to expand your network because you are gaining information and fostering a relationship, not just asking for a job or interview.
 In the long run, informational interviews help recruiters keep you at the top of their minds when a position at the company opens up.
 Here are ways to initiate and conduct a successful informational interview, if you are unsure about where to start.